Maico Buncio: Career

-Maico was also a businessman, opened his own YRS Motorcycle Racing shop in Caloocan, and was a race director of the Moto ROC underbone race series.
-He is a big fan of Valentino Rossi of MotoGP and always dreamed to compete in international motorcycle racing.
+Buncio was also a businessman, opened his own YRS Motorcycle Racing shop in Caloocan, and was a race director of the Moto ROC underbone race series.
+He was a big fan of Valentino Rossi of MotoGP and always dreamed to compete in international motorcycle racing.

-He often carries his trademark logo and the iconic race number "129" usually in a form of a sticker on his apparel and motorcycles.
+Buncio often carried his trademark logo and the iconic race number "129" usually in a form of a sticker on his apparel and motorcycles.

 Death

-Maico Buncio fell a high speed accident on 15 May 2011 during the Superbike qualifying race at the Clark International Speedway Racing Circuit.
+Buncio fell a high speed accident on 14 May 2011 during the Superbike qualifying race at the Clark International Speedway Racing Circuit.

 While passing a semi-straight right hand sweeper on the speedway, Buncio's Suzuki GSX-R 600 motorbike slid and crashed into the run-off section.
 He was thrown off his bike and landed on an unfinished barrier in the race track.
 Buncio crashed onto a protruding steel rod of the barrier, which punctured his internal organs, fatally damaging his kidney and liver.

 Buncio was thrown off some 100 meters from his bike and was impaled on a protruding reed bar in an unfinished barrier on the Clark Speedway Circuit.
 He was rushed to a nearby hospital in Mabalacat and transferred to the UST Hospital in the wee hours of 15 May and was pronounced dead at 3:57 PM on the same day due to massive internal bleeding.
 The father of the late superbike champion Maico Buncio raised questions over the first aid procedure done on the rider during his fatal crash at the Clark Speedway Circuit.

 He said that the Aeromed's medical response team pulled the victim's body from the steel bar.
 This, he said, might have caused his son's death.
 The bar punctured his body and damaged his kidney and liver.
 Instead of cutting the steel bar to free Maico, the AeroMed emergency staffers decided to pull the young motorcycle champion free from his entanglement.
 This, they learned later, caused massive internal damage to Maico's organs and prompted him to scream in pain.

 Dr. Reynante Mirano, chief of St. Luke's Hospital Emergency Medicine, said that instead of pulling Buncio's body from the protruding metal, the medics should have cut the steel bar.

-Maico Buncio left a memorable quote to his fellow riders "Never stop riding, because I didn't."
+Buncio left a memorable quote to his fellow riders "Never stop riding, because I didn't."

 Buncio's wake was held in the Loyola Memorial Chapels in Makati and he was laid to rest in the Loyola Memorial Park in Marikina on 21 May 2011.
 A motorcade organized by his fellow riders marked his funeral procession.